 Whether you consider these cupcakes or muffins, they are bound to be an improvement over store bought, particularly on the nutrition front.
 These weigh in at about 250 calories each (99 for the mini size), which isn’t bad, especially when you consider that a chocolate muffin from Starbucks is nearly 500 calories, the ones from Dunkin’ Donuts and Costco, top 600.

 With late-season zucchini abundant in markets, now is a good time to get baking.
 A couple of medium zucchini will more than suffice for the recipe.
 And don’t worry, you needn’t scare up a neglected, overgrown one to make it, but if you’d like, I’ve got plenty to go around.
-Come over.

 Double Chocolate Zucchini Muffins